 Where to Find a Lawyer

 Take the time to look around, searching online, among friends, family, or colleagues, and among other sources.
-Unions usually have a list of firms or lawyers you can consult with, and military members have access on military installations to some representation unique to their world.
+Unions usually have a list of firms or lawyers you can consult with, and military members have access to military installations to some representation unique to their world.

 Picking the right lawyer determines the future of your case.
 Do your research and make your choice wisely.